- Ph.D. in psychological studies in education, University of Nebraska-Lincoln

 Dr. Sharon Zumbrunn teaches courses in educational psychology and research methods related to the field.
 As a former elementary teacher, her broad research interests address understanding student learning and motivation, and the contexts that foster student success.

-Zumbrunn’s current projects include longitudinal, experimental and mixed method investigations that examine student writing motivation and self-regulation across developmental levels (elementary through college), as well as explore teachers’ feelings about teaching writing and the instructional practices they typically employ in their writing classrooms.
-One recent project, for instance, investigates the effectiveness of Web applications to increase student writing motivation and self-regulation.
+Zumbrunn’s current projects include longitudinal, experimental and mixed method investigations that examine student writing motivation and self-regulation across developmental levels (elementary through college), as well as explore educators’ beliefs about teaching writing and the instructional practices they typically employ in their writing classrooms.
+One recent project, for instance, investigates the effectiveness of using mobile technology to assess and increase student writing metacognition, motivation and performance.

-For more information about Dr. Zumbrunn’s work, please visit her research team’s website.
+For more information about Dr. Zumbrunn’s work, please visit her lab, the VCU Educational Motivation & Self-Regulation Lab.